dywisor/roverlay/doc/rst/usage.rst

  Manifest Creation
 +++++++++++++++++++

-<<TODO:this section is totally out of date>>
+Two implementations for writing manifest files are available, *ebuild* and *next*.

-Manifest files are created by calling the *ebuild* executable for each package directory in a filtered environment where FETCHCOMMAND and RESUMECOMMAND are set to no-operation.
-The directories that contain the R package files are passed in the PORTAGE_RO_DISTDIRS variable and DISTDIR is set to `DISTFILES_ROOT`_/__tmp__.
+The *ebuild* implementation calls the ``ebuild`` executable for each package directory in a filtered environment where where FETCHCOMMAND and RESUMECOMMAND are set to no-operation (/bin/true on systems that support it).

+*next* is an internal implementation that uses the ``roverlay.overlay.pkgdir.manifest`` module for creating Manifest files.
+It falls back to *ebuild* when creating Manifest entries for imported ebuilds, since roverlay does not support reading *SRC_URI* from ebuilds reliably (that would require variable interpolation, e.g. for ``${PN}``).

 -----------------